thangacodes/terraform/aws_terraform/iamuser_stsAssumeRole/readme.md

 terraform apply --auto-approve     //applies the changes to your infrastructure automatically without prompting you for approval. terraform destroy --auto-approve  //destroys all the resources that were created by the Terraform configuration, again automatically without approval terraform state list             //lists all the resources currently tracked by Terraform in the state file.

+Instead of running the Terraform commands one after another, simply run the "init_script.sh" file using the method below,

+sh init_script.sh